-Prior to joining the firm, Jeffrey practiced at Debevoise & Plimpton LLP and Wachtell Lipton Rosen & Katz and also served as a law clerk to the Hon.
-Walter J. Cummings, Jr. of the U.S. Court of Appeals for the Seventh Circuit.
+Prior to joining the firm, Jeffrey practiced at Debevoise & Plimpton LLP and Wachtell, Lipton, Rosen & Katz and also served as a law clerk to the Honorable Walter J. Cummings, Jr. of the U.S. Court of Appeals for the Seventh Circuit.
 Jeffrey graduated magna cum laude from Georgetown University Law Center, where he received the Order of the Coif and was an Articles Editor for the Georgetown Law Journal.

 Jeffrey Lang has decades of experience representing clients in securities litigation and complex commercial and financial matters in federal and state courts, as well…

 Georgetown University Law Center (J.D., magna cum laude, 1988); Case Western Reserve University (B.A., cum laude, 1985)

 New York State; U.S. District Court for the Southern District of New York; U.S. Tax Court; U.S. Courts of Appeals for the D.C.
 Circuit and the Seventh Circuit